Dana Air: History

-On July 20, 2022, the airline had both its license and certificate suspended by the Nigerian authorities after it was deemed financially unfit to maintain operations.
+On 20 July 2022, the airline had both its license and certificate suspended by the Nigerian authorities after it was deemed financially unfit to maintain operations.
 The airline claimed that the increase in the cost of jet fuel, unavailability of foreign exchange, and inflation were contributory factors.

-However, after being reinstated by the Nigerian Aviation Safety Authority (NCAA) following the airline's success with NCAA audits, the airline resumed operations in November 2022.
+Dana Air announced it would resume flight operations on November 9, 2022, after having been suspended for four months.
+The Nigerian Civil Aviation Authority (NCAA) had suspended the airline for regulatory infractions including maintenance violations and operating aircraft without licensed captains.
+Dana Air said the resumption follows a successful audit by the NCAA and a restructuring under new management to ensure safe and reliable flights.